Proper Maintenance & Cleaning of Upholstery Fabrics

 100% cotton and high content (50% +) cotton or rayon fabrics should be cleaned only with (“S”) solvent systems, because of potential shrinkage as well as dye bleeding concerns.

-Note: Should the maintenance, cleaning and spot removal procedures not remove a stain, then expert advice from a reputable, cleaners professional service should be obtained.
+Note: Should the maintenance & cleaning as well as the spot removal procedures not remove a stain, then expert advice from a reputable, cleaners professional service should be obtained.
 Certain stains are very difficult to completely remove, and may be permanent.

 Upholstery Cleaning & Stain Removal Tips